The csb.bio.structure module defines some of the most fundamental

 This module introduces a family of PDB file parsers.
 The common interface

-of all parsers is defined in AbstractStructureParser
+of all parsers is defined in AbstractStructureParser.
+This class has

 several implementations:

-- handles normal PDB files with SEQRES fieldsLegacyStructureParser
+RegularStructureParser - handles normal PDB files with SEQRES fieldsLegacyStructureParser - reads structures from legacy or malformed PDB

 files, which are lacking SEQRES records (initializes all residues from

-- reads only the headers of the PDB files and produces
+the ATOMs instead)PDBHeaderParser - reads only the headers of the PDB files and produces

 structures without coordinates.
 Useful for reading metadata (e.g.